aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 I've been writing in one area or another since I was a child - silly poems, short stories in grade school, exceedingly bad poetry, and college research papers.
 My technical writing started a few years after I became a software developer.
-After my colleagues found out I had taught English as a Second Language, no matter what project I worked on I was asked to proofread UI text, write Help content, work on business requirements, and create design documentation in addition to designing, coding, and testing software.
+As soon as my colleagues found out I had taught English as a Second Language, no matter what project I worked on I was asked to proofread UI text, write Help content, work on business requirements, and create design documentation in addition to designing, coding, and testing software.